tfjgeorge/nngeometry/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to NNGeometry's documentation!
+NNGeometry: FIMs and NTKs in PyTorch
 ======================================

-NNGeometry is a library built on top of PyTorch aiming at giving tools to easily manipulate and study properties of Fisher Information Matrices and tangent kernels.
+NNGeometry is a library built on top of PyTorch aiming at giving tools to easily manipulate and study properties of Fisher Information Matrices and finite width tangent kernels.

 You can start by looking at the quick start example below.
 Convinced?
 Then :doc:`install NNGeometry</install>`, try the tutorials or explore the API reference.